 By local tradition the “Church of the Holy Archangels” in the Armenian quarter is built over the house the high priest Annas, the father in law of Caiaphas, who was also a high Priest.
 Caiaphas is known as the high priest who interrogated Jesus (John 18:13, cf. Luke 3:2).
 Later both Annas and Caiaphas interrogated Peter and John (Acts 4:6).
 Annas son Annas was also a leading figure in Jerusalem, and had James “the Just” executed (Ant.
 20 9).

 The church can only be visited with a permit of the Armenian patriarchate.
 The Church is a humble structure.
 By local tradition one of its altars marks the place of Jesus’ Prison.

 A visit to the church can be arranged, as part of a day tour of Jerusalem.

 In the courtyard of the church is an old, walled olive tree.
-By local tradition it is from “Earliest Christian times”, and never seems to grow old.
-Its fruits is believed to be an effective remedy to high fever.
-Accordingly the site is known by the Arabic name “Deir el Zitoun” (=”The Monastery of the Olives”).
+By local tradition it is from “Earliest Christian times”.
+Its fruits are believed to be an effective remedy to high fever.
+Reputed for its healing powers among the locals, in Arabic the name of the church became “Deir el Zitoun” (=”The Monastery of the Olives”).